aronchick/Project-Zen-and-the-Art-of-Data-Maintenance/Chapter_000000003/content.md

 ## Parquet Optimization Tips

-Parquet, like SO MANY projects, have a litany of configuration options.
+Parquet, like SO MANY projects, has a litany of configuration options.

 Compression choice is a speed-versus-size tradeoff.
 Snappy decompresses fast but compresses modestly—use it when query latency matters more than storage cost.
 Zstd at level 9 achieves 30-50% smaller files but takes longer to write and read.
-For cold storage you'll query rarely, zstd wins.
+For cold storage, which you'll query rarely, zstd wins.
 For hot analytics tables, snappy keeps your dashboards snappy.

 Row group size determines your query's minimum read unit.
 The default (usually 64MB or ~1 million rows) works for most analytics, but if your typical query touches only recent data, smaller row groups (50,000 rows) let Parquet skip more aggressively.
 The tradeoff: smaller groups mean more metadata overhead and less compression efficiency.
 Tune based on your actual query patterns, not theoretical optimization.